gaslight/posts/posts/2013-06-18-how-big-is-a-story.md

 between one to five ideal programming WEEKS."
 This was shocking to me, as it would be to most developers.
-Not so long ago, here in the office, we would say that if a story was on it's second day, it needed some help, and if it was on it's third say, there was something wrong!
+Not so long ago, here in the office, we would say that if a story was on it's second day, it needed some help, and if it was on it's third day, there was something wrong!
 I imagine that most dev shops are similar.

 What caused this amazing shift in story size?
 There are a few reasons.